Ogden & Syracuse Railway (1887-1889)

 Oregon Short Line & Utah Northern Railway is organized by merging the Utah & Northern Railway, the Utah Central Railway, the Utah & Nevada Railway, the Salt Lake & Western Railway, and the Ogden & Syracuse Railway (all in Utah), the Oregon Short Line Railway and Idaho Central Railway (both in Idaho), and the unbuilt Nevada Pacific Railway in Nevada.
 (OSL corporate history)

-In 1889, the Ogden & Syracuse Railway became OSL&UN's Syracuse Branch, the after 1897, OSL's Syracuse Branch.
+In 1889, the Ogden & Syracuse Railway became OSL&UN's Syracuse Spur, then after 1897, OSL's Syracuse Branch, then after 1936, Union Pacific's Syracuse Branch.

 Locomotives